Advertiser Disclosure

 • Dental Lifeline Network — provides access to dental care by working with volunteer dentists and dental labs across the U.S.

-• National PACE Association — offers medical, rehabilitation, personal, and other types of care.
+• National PACE Association — offers rehabilitation, personal, medical, and other types of care.

 Government Programs for the Elderly